Chapter 03: Hunting Fundamentals

 Luna ran forward, and Jhun chased her through the claws of the thicket.

-They cleared the forest for another beach, this one much rockier, beat down by an angry tide.
-Between the crashing waves and the wind whipping past his ears, Jhun could hardly track down his companions.
+They cleared the forest for another beach, this one much rockier, broken down by an angry tide.
+Between the crashing waves and the wind whipping past his ears, Jhun could barely track down his companions.

 "Jhun!"

-From the left, there, Rowan yelled and waved-- not in panic or fear, but in excitement.
+From the left, Rowan yelled and waved—not in panic or fear, but excitement.
 And as Jhun coolly strode over, he realized they had found a giant burrow in the hillside, a den large enough to hold a Komodo dragon, once upon a time.

 But only the one.